dwyl/node-parse-rss/README.md

 The tests are very clear.
 And the module is well written.

-> I sent a clarifying question on LinkedIn: http://lnkd.in/dY2Xtf6
+> I sent a clarifying question on LinkedIn: http://lnkd.in/dY2Xtf6 <br />
 > Meanwhile @GoloRoden gave an answer on Stack: http://stackoverflow.com/a/20273797/1148249

 ```javascript